pjaos/myenergi-display/doc/ev_charging.md

 The example below shows how to setup an EV charge.

-- Enter the required target EV charge level.
+- Optionally change the required target EV charge level.
 - Enter the current EV charge level.
-- Enter the ready by time (optional).
+- Optionally set/change the ready by time.
 - Select the CALC button.

 The following is then displayed

 <img src="images/zappi_calc_charge_1.png" width="500"/>

 This shows the time required to achieve the target EV charge level.
 In this case the target charge level was 80% and the calculated charge would charge the battery to 79%.
 The difference is because the zappi charges in 15 minute chunks.
 Therefore the exact target charge level may not be achieved.
 In such a situation you can make small changes to the target charge level if required.
-This allows you to add an extra 15 minutes of charge.
+This allows you to cause an extra 15 minutes of charge to be added.
 In the above example if the target charge level is changed to 82% the charge time changes to 195 minutes, as shown below.

 <img src="images/zappi_calc_charge_2.png" width="500"/>